jort-dev/copilot/README.md

 # Supported activities
 ## Woodcutting
 General purpose for chopping trees and banking the logs.
-* select a tree and log type by clicking it
+* Select a tree and log type by clicking it.

 ### Crafting
 General purpose for bankstanding skills.
-* enter your tool, for example: knife, glassblowing pipe
+* Enter your tool.
+Examples: knife, glassblowing pipe
-* enter your resource, for example: yew logs, molten glass
+* Enter your resource.
+Examples: yew logs, molten glass
-* enter your product, for example: yew longbow(u), lantern lens
+* Enter your product.
+Examples: yew longbow(u), lantern lens

 ### Fishing & Cooking
 Fishing trout and salmon at Barbarian Village, and cooking it.